adkinsrs/sadkins_site/misc.md

 * Aug 7 - Pulpergeist - Playdate
 * Aug 10 - Hexcells Plus - PC
 * Aug 12 - Chicory: A Colorful Tale - PC
+* Aug 14 - Crosscells - PC
+  * I sort of cheated on two of the final end-game puzzles (out of 50 total), since my brain just wasn't working and I wanted to move on.
 ### Books I have read

 * Jan 22 - The Bat - Jo Nesbø